stroblhofwarte/StroblCap/README.md

 SignM2Mqtt.bat file.

 'StroblCap Setup.exe' is a precompiled driver package and can be used for x64 Win10 installations.
+This package installs also the EnvironmentPlot application to check for a working environment while observing stars.

 Furthermore the firmware supports two environment sensors (BMP280 only) for each channel.
 The small BMP280 is mounted inside the dew cap near the optical surface and measure the temperature and the